 Adenomas, on the other hand, are gland-like, benign tumors.
 They are often in the form of polyps.
 Adenomas and polyps are basically harmless, but can degenerate into malignant ulcers.
 Surgical removal is the sure way to prevent a serious condition.

 Behind appendicitis is the inflammation of the appendix.
 He is at the end of the colon in the right lower abdomen.
 In a bacterial inflammation is either a simple appendicitis (appendicitis simplex) or a destructive appendicitis (appendicitis destructiva) before.
 The latter is characterized by particularly severe abdominal pain.
-In both cases, your doctor will recommend immediate removal by surgery.
+In both cases, your doctor will recommend immediate removal by abdominal surgery.
 He does not remove the entire appendix, but only the inflamed appendix.
 The earlier the cecal surgery takes place, the lower the risk of complications.

 Also, the rectum can fall ill, so that an operation is necessary.
 A common example of a terminal disease is hemorrhoids (jammed vessels).
 If these are in a high grade, surgical removal will improve.
 Anal fistulas and anal abscesses are also inflammatory processes in the rectum that the colon surgeon removes surgically.